gregh83/DinoTracker/README.md

 - `device = torch.device("cpu")`   # for CPU-only systems
 - `device = torch.device("cuda")` # for NVIDIA GPU systems

+Note: This section is relevant only for training the network from scratch.
+For the DinoTracker app, we provide a fully trained network and recommend to use cpu inference, which is the default setting.

 ## Licenses of dependencies
 - Python (PSF License)
 - PyTorch (BSD-style)